liedekef/events-made-easy/CONTRIBUTING.md

 - To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/liedekef/events-made-easyissues?q=label%3Abug).
 - Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
 - Collect information about the bug:
+  - Logfiles
-  - Stack trace (Traceback)
+  - Screenshots
-  - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
-  - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
+  - Version of php, wordpress, ...
   - Possibly your input and the output
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?
+  - Are you sure it is not related to your theme or other plugins?
+Did you try with a default theme and plugins disabled?

 <!-- omit in toc -->
 #### How Do I Submit a Good Bug Report?